 They are different from vegetable cutlets which are more famous in the rest of India.
 And what makes them different and absolutely delicious is the addition of beetroots, peanuts, and coconut.
 Beetroots, carrots, potatoes, peas cooked with a handful of spices, crumbed and deep-fried – divine!

 They are great as snacks and a great meat-free party appetiser.
 You may crumb and freeze them beforehand, and fry them when the guests arrive.
-Serve them with mint chutney and date tamarind chutney.
 Skip your regular croquettes or cutlets next time and try the Bengali vegetable chops.
 I am sure you will love it as much as we do!

 For more Bengali recipes, click here.

 2. Cook them with spices, chilli, peas, and let it cool